aadarshpp/CS50x/README.md

 Each folder will include:

 - Source code and project files
-- A `README.md` with an overview of the solution and key learnings
+- A `README.md` with an overview of the project
 - Optional screenshots and/or CS50 submission confirmations

 This repository serves as a public record and portfolio of my progress.